 4. Customization: Ensure that the 3PL provider can accommodate your unique requirements, such as branding, packaging, and special handling needs.

-5. Technology Integration: Evaluate the compatibility of the 3PL provider’s technology and systems with your existing infrastructure, ensuring seamless integration.
+5. Technology Integration: Evaluate the compatibility of the 3PL provider’s technology and systems with your existing infrastructure to ensure seamless integration.

 6. Contract Review: Carefully review the contract terms, including service level agreements (SLAs), pricing structures, and any hidden fees.
 Seek legal counsel if necessary.